-Meet Zang Atangana, or as everyone here knows him – Freddy – a passionate social worker, a “militant” for a cause and the most important – a human.
+Meet Zang Atangana, or as everyone here knows him – Freddy – a passionate social worker, a “militant” for a cause and most importantly – a human.

-I met Freddy few times during my staying in Nevers – at the radio, at the Human Library or other events concerning youth or mobility.
-When I actually talked to him I found out he was fun, inteligent and with this kind of inner power that attracts you and making you feel on ease.
+I met Freddy few times during my stay in Nevers – at the radio, at the Human Library or other events concerning youth or mobility.
+When I actually talked to him I found out that he was fun, intelligent and with this kind of inner power that attracts you and makes you feel at ease.

-I was slighly worrying before the interview, but Freddy made it very easy, sharing openly with me his thoughts and ideas.
-I discovered a lot about the social centers and about very imortant person for African people – Cheick Anta Diop.
+I was slighly worried before the interview, but Freddy made it very easy, sharing openly with me his thoughts and ideas.
+I discovered a lot about the social centres and about a very important person for African people – Cheick Anta Diop.

 When he arrived for the interview, first thing he did was he took my notebook and asked if he could take a photo of the sketches I’ve drawn while waiting for him.
 He said that he likes the idea of being “mécéne”.

 “When people do art it doesn’t belong just to them.
 They should share it.
 And others should help them”